NiralMR/Coursera_capstone/README.md

 # Coursera_capstone

 ## Basic Info.
 This repo contains a data science analysis which is final assignment of coursera IBM Data Science specilization.
 Here is the analysis of London Neighborhood clustering.
-This project also uses <a href="https://developer.foursquare.com/">forusquare API.
+This project also uses <a href="https://developer.foursquare.com/">forusquare API</a>.
 This repo contains
 <ol>
   <li>ipynb file</li>
   <li>PDF File (Analysis report and conclusion)</li>